+- Job and income loss can make it difficult to afford food.
 Many a family has gotten through tough times by using their food storage.

 - Hysteria can lead to food shortages.
 Many of us are old enough to remember when Johnny Carson made a joke about the stores being short on toilet paper.
 As a result of that joke, the stores did empty out of toilet paper.

 HERE IS SOME INFORMATION ON STORING DIFFERENT TYPES OF FOOD

 Canned food is great for storage because it also contains water.
 You can store it in closets, or under the bed.
 As a general rule, it will last at least 5 years.